Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 5. Sensory Activity Table

-All kinds of sensory tables are available for kids and provide endless possibilities.
+A variety of sensory tables are available for kids, offering endless possibilities.
 I love using them as a mini sandbox or water table, or you could even use them as a shaving cream bin.
 They are available at various prices, with some options featuring a drain for easy clean-up.

 6. Wikki Stix